Pali Hill: Flora and fauna

 Pali Hill has an expanse of trees that form arches over the roads.
-Originally an area of orchards, fields and untamed forests, from 1980-2020 it was deforested and made suitable for residential habitation.
+Originally an area of orchards, fields and untamed forests, from 1980 to 2020 it was deforested and made suitable for residential habitation.
 A few giant trees remain in building compounds, bungalow gardens and on the roads.
 The most widely seen tree is the gulmohar tree.
 Large (and rare in Mumbai) banyan trees, peepul trees, mango trees, ashoka trees, wild almond trees, wild neem trees as well as a variety of shrubs, grasses, bamboos and trees, like those of the papaya, jackfruit, custard-apple and guava are abundant.

 Flowering shrubs are cultivated and sometimes grow wild.
 Most abundant are bougainvillea, jasmines, birds of paradise flowers and another wild, indigenous varieties.

 Pali Hill is frequented by migratory birds, present during different seasons.
 Although the native species are sparrows, Asian koels, cuckoos, wrens, pigeons, crows and ravens; rare birds (from other parts of Mumbai/India) are present.
 Bai Avabai Framji Petit Girls High School sees egrets, storks, owls and other rare birds.
 Ashy Dorus, kites, kestrels, hummingbirds, woodpeckers as well as seagulls and kingfishers (both – the small blue kingfisher as well as the more colourful variant) are present.
 Ornithologist Salim Ali was known to walk around Pali Hill with his binoculars and a notebook taking notes and listening to or making bird calls.

 Mammals such as dogs (from street strays to pedigrees), cats and small bats are abundant.